claeis/ili2c/doc/README.txt

 ili2c includes a little helper to create and maintain model repositories.
 See the help on the command line:

-java -cp ili2c.jar ch.interlis.ilirepository.MakeIliModelsXml --help
+java -cp ili2c.jar ch.interlis.ili2c.MakeIliModelsXml --help